tomalexhughes/url-shortener/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The list of available scripts can be found in the `package.json` file.

+## Tests

+Tests are implemented with Jest, Testing Library, and Nock.
+This allows us to create tests that closely resemble how a user would interact with the real application in the browser, without the overheads of E2E tests.

+In the future I would like to replace Nock with [Mock Service Worker](https://mswjs.io/).
+This would allow:

+* Testing in the browser with mock requests
+* Replace `node-fetch` with the native Fetch API (which Nock does not currently support)